-Following recommendations from the Hutton report, in 2015 the government brought in legislation regarding the long-term performance and structure of Public Service Pension Schemes, including the Armed Forces.
+In 2015, following recommendations from the Hutton report, the government brought in legislation regarding the long-term performance and structure of Public Service Pension Schemes, including the Armed Forces.

 Whilst these recommendations were intended to stabilise the future of these pension schemes, they unintentionally created a “deadline effect” which left scheme members open to potential pension transfer scammers and negligent financial advice.